Proper Disposal of Medications

 There is not much that can be done to totally eliminate drugs from entering our environment; however, ratepayers can help to lessen the problems of pharmaceuticals in our waterways and groundwater by disposing of other drugs properly.

-Delta Household Hazardous Waste Collection Facility is located 2550 Pittsburg-Antioch Highway in Pittsburg.
-The facility is open Thursdays, Fridays and Saturdays from 9 a.m. to 4 p.m.
+Delta Household Hazardous Waste Collection Facility is located at 2550 Pittsburg-Antioch Highway in Pittsburg.
+The facility is open Thursdays, Fridays, and Saturdays from 9 a.m. to 4 p.m.

 While this facility is located in Pittsburg, other East County communities including Oakley and Bethel Island are welcome to bring their pharmaceuticals to the site for disposal.
 The facility requires proof of residency, such as a utility bill or driver's license, when dropping off any items.